wso2-attic/ballerina-integrator/README.md

-In Ballerina, the unit test cases should be in the same package inside a folder named as 'tests'.
+In Ballerina, the unit test cases should be in the same module inside a folder named as 'tests'.
 When writing the test functions the below convention should be followed.
 - Test functions should be annotated with `@test:Config`.
 See the below example.
 ```ballerina
    @test:Config
    function testQuoteService() {
 ```

-This guide contains unit test cases for all the packages inside the `asynchronous-invocation/guide` directory.
+This guide contains unit test cases for all the modules inside the `asynchronous-invocation/guide` directory.

 To check the implementation of the test file, refer tests folder in the [git repository](https://github.com/ballerina-guides/asynchronous-invocation).